 The holiday season brings love and joy to so many families across the country and around the world.
 This time of year also causes a spike in consumer demand and an increasing need to deliver products and goods on time.
 Giant retailers to small mom and pops shops depend on commercial truck drivers to fulfill their customer orders and deliver their products and goods in a timely fashion.
 With Black Friday and Cyber Monday behind us, and Christmas now looming, truck drivers in Indiana and throughout the country are literally working tirelessly to fulfill these delivery orders.
 Three of the critical components contributing to most truck-related accidents include poor driving conditions resulting from weather conditions changing, reckless driving, and distracted driving.

 If you or a loved one falls victim to an overworked commercial truck drivers’ negligence this holiday season, contact our talented lawyers here at Yosha Law immediately.
+This includes situations leading to a commercial truck drivers lawsuit in Indiana, where the holiday season can exacerbate risks.
 Since 1963, Yosha Law has represented hundreds of injured Hoosiers involved in truck accident cases, and our seasoned trial lawyers are eager to serve as your advocate for justice and pursue a full recovery for your injuries and losses.

 Reckless Driving During the Holiday Season